transkatgirl/universal-weave/README.md

 An experimental attempt at creating general-purpose building blocks for [Loom](https://generative.ink/posts/loom-interface-to-the-multiverse/) implementations.

 > [!WARNING]
-> Most of the code contained within this repository is either entirely untested or very lightly tested.
+> Most of the code contained within this repository is very lightly tested and may contain major bugs.
 Please report any bugs that you find.

 > [!IMPORTANT]
 > This library's API has not yet been stabilized.
 Expect breaking changes.